A comparison between strip harvesting and FUE hair transplants – Part 3

 We conclude our three-part series, “Strip Harvesting versus FUE” in discussing a number of remaining issues between the two procedures.

-In strip harvesting doctors take strips of hair-bearing tissue from part of the head and place them elsewhere, while with FUE – follicular unit extraction, doctors take follicular units of one to four hairs instead of entire strips, and transplant them elsewhere on the head.
+In strip harvesting doctors take strips of hair-bearing tissue from part of the head and place them elsewhere, while with FUE – follicular unit excision, doctors take follicular units of one to four hairs instead of entire strips, and transplant them elsewhere on the head.

 FUE can be a tedious process and both patient and physician may experience fatigue.
 This can limit the amount of grafts that can be harvested in a single session.